kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 ```

 A tenant-matching condition is defined as a label selector in the `selector` field.
-This behaviour is intended for backwards compatability.
+This behavior is intended for backwards compatibility.
 Yet, the assignment is based on the tenant, in which the Runtime is created and not on the labels of the Runtime.
 The label key is validated to be a `global_subaccount_id`.
-It is also validated that the subaccount tenant is a child of the tenant, in which the scenario and the ASA resides.
-Then, if a Runtime is created in the `global_subaccount_id` tenant, that Runtime is automatically assigned to the given Scenario.
+It is also validated that the subaccount tenant is a child of the tenant, in which the formation and the ASA resides.
+Then, if a Runtime is created in the `global_subaccount_id` tenant, that Runtime is automatically assigned to the given formation.

 ### Mutations

-Automatic Scenario Assignments can not be created or deleted directly using a Director API.
-Rather Automatic Scenario Assignments are created implicitly when assigning tenant of type `subaccount` to a Formation and is deleted when the tenant is unassigned from the Formation:
+Director API cannot create or delete ASAs directly.
+Instead, the ASAs are created implicitly when assigning a tenant of type `subaccount` to the formation, and then, the ASAs are deleted when the tenant is unassigned from the formation:
 ```graphql
    assignFormation(objectID: ID!, objectType: FormationObjectType!, formation: FormationInput!): Formation! unassignFormation(objectID: ID!, objectType: FormationObjectType!, formation: FormationInput!): Formation!